-We were very close friends that grew up in the consumer electronics space, and Kevin and Seth were the ones who developed the concept to create a company.
-They didn’t know what they wanted to call it, or what the product would look like, but they knew it would be based on music lifestyle.
-Kevin was working at Monster Cable, and he was the catalyst and creator of the Beats by Dre phenomenon.
-It was actually his brainchild; he connected the dots of Monster as the tech company with Jimmy Iovine and Interscope to help create that partnership.
+We were close friends that grew up in the consumer electronics space.
+Kevin and Seth were the ones who developed the concept to create a company.
+They didn’t know what they wanted to call it or what the product would look like, but they knew it would be based on music lifestyle.
+Kevin was working at Monster Cable, and he was the catalyst and creator of the Beats by Dre phenomenon – it was actually his brainchild.
+He connected the dots of Monster as the tech company with Jimmy Iovine and Interscope to help create that partnership.
 Along that route, Kevin contacted me.
-We had been friends in the industry for about a year, and he would bounce ideas off me as a friend.
+We’d been friends in the industry for about a year, and he would bounce ideas off me as a friend.
 He brought Seth in when Monster was looking for someone who really understood digital media and social marketing.
-Seth was quite the marketing savant from the Bay area, and grew up understanding how to market to this generation of consumers.
-So he helped Kevin to launch the Beats brand within Monster, as the brand strategist.
-Moving forward from that to 2009, they wanted to create a company on their own, and felt there was a great opportunity, given their knowledge of the music and audio space.
-So the two of them contacted me, and we began to have discussions about the market and it’s growth.
+Seth was quite the marketing savant from the Bay area and grew up understanding how to market to this generation of consumers.
+So he helped Kevin to launch the Beats brand within Monster as the brand strategist.
+Moving forward to 2009, they wanted to create a company on their own, given their knowledge of the music and audio space.
+So the two of them contacted me and we began to have discussions about the market and its growth.
 That became the origin of SOL REPUBLIC.

 Well, I’m the President, and so I run the company on a day-to-day basis.
 Kevin is the audio and product expert; he has a good sense of strategy and a very good flavor for marketing.
 Seth is the Chief Marketing Officer (CMO).
 The reason that they contacted me was that I had spent most of my career in large public companies, building hundred-million-dollar businesses on a global scale.
 So I was brought in to help fund the company and basically drive their strategy into fruition.